bamarni/ticketfile/README.md

 Those commands allow you to write to the receipt, cut the paper, define styles, etc.

+Before going into the specification, here is a first impression of how a Ticketfile looks like :

+    INIT

+    ALIGN CENTER
+    PRINTRAW
+    My Shop
+    Fifth Avenue
+    New York, NY 10020
+    >>>

+    ALIGN LEFT
+    FONT B
+    PRINTLF Invoice n.
+456
+    PRINTLF John Smith
+    FONT A

+    ALIGN RIGHT
+    PRINTRAW
+    8.00
+    15.90
+    ===
+    23.90
+    >>>

+    ALIGN CENTER
+    PRINTLF Thank you for your visit!
+    CUT

 ### Notation

 The present specification use the Extended Backus-Naur Form.